lcltopismine/Codecol/README.md

 # Codecol

-A collection of self-practise code
+A collection of self-practice code